ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
+    - Hoodie walks over the diagonal tiles at the falling bridge (checkpoint 1) and hangs in mid-air.
+March algo needs to match only on square collision shapes
+    - Sometimes the first firebal shot at a Hoodie passes right through him...
+        - I think this is because hoodie's hood extends about 1/2 sprite above his hitbox.
+We need to extend the hitbox
     - FIrebrand must walk in from left when starting at checkpoint 0 - can be done by placing firebrand 3 tiles to left and overriding input to make him walk right
     - Firebrand must walk to right after passing the exit door, with level fading out and ending after some distance
     - Firebrand must die when sinking in the boss fish water pit